efabless/cace/README.md

 ## Documentation

-To build the documentation, change your directory to docs and run:
+To build the documentation, run:

+	$ make docs

+Th host the docs, run:

-	$ make html
+	$ make host-docs

-Note: The documentation is not yet hosted anywhere.
+Note: The documentation is not yet hosted online anywhere.